How Do I Get a Business Line of Credit?

 - Time you’ve been in business

-And in some cases, you might decide to delay applying.
-If you have a credit score below 500, for example, you’ll probably want to spend some time buffing that up before you apply for a line of credit.
-If you’ve only been in business for six months, you might want to hold on for another six months so you can qualify for better lines of credit.
+Depending on your situation, you might decide to delay applying for an LOC.
+If you have a credit score below 500, for example, you’ll probably want to spend some time and effort improving your score before you apply for a line of credit.
+And if you’ve only been in business for six months, you might want to hold on for another six months so you can qualify for better lines of credit.

 But if you’re sure you’re ready to apply, then check your credit score, run the revenue numbers, and keep those numbers handy as you start looking at lending companies.